xItzDiamondx/xItzDiamondx/README.md

 - 👨‍💻 My website <a href="https://xitzdiamondx.github.io" target="_blank">is here</a> <a href="https://github.com/xItzDiamondx/xItzDiamondx.github.io" alt="Source Code">(Source Code)</a>

 - 🔭 I’m currently working on my website.
-Outside of that, I'm mainly working on having a good summer and eating plant based burgers
+Outside of that, I'm mainly working on school.

 - 🌱 I’m currently learning Git and Java